First Strike (1996 film): Distribution

 New Line Cinema re-edited the film, making the following changes: new opening credits sequence with Hong Kong scenery, removal of over 20 minutes of footage, new music composed by J. Peter Robinson and almost all the multi-lingual dialogue (English, Cantonese, Mandarin, Russian and Ukrainian) dubbed into English.

 All Mei Ah Entertainment releases, the Japanese Warner Home Video DVD and the Towa laserdisc were the only versions that contain the film uncut and without the language dubbing.
 The Mei Ah releases feature English subtitles.

 A remastered German-exclusive Blu-ray was released by Plaion Pictures on October 24, 2024, featuring both the uncut and US edit versions with English and German subtitles, along with German and Mandarin dubbed audio tracks.

+On March 27, 2026, Arrow Video announced that they would release both the international cut of the film as well as the Hong Kong theatrical cut on Blu-ray, as part of the "Jackie Chan's Breakout Hits" box set.